dallonn101/Cryptocurrency_Price_Movement_Prediction/README.md

-# Cryptocurrency Directional Forecasting with Random Forest Machine Learning Model
-## Introduction
-This project aims to predict the direction of cryptocurrency price movements using a Random Forest classification model.
-The goal is to predict whether the price of a cryptocurrency will move up or stay the same/move down in the next minute.

-## Why I chose Random Forest
-1. Robustness to Overfitting:
-Random Forest is an ensemble learning method that builds multiple decision trees and merges them to get a more accurate and stable prediction.
-This approach helps in reducing overfitting, which is a common issue in financial data due to its noisy nature.

-2. Handling High Dimensionality:
-Cryptocurrency data often includes a large number of features (e.g., open, high, low, close prices, volume, etc.).
-Random Forest can handle high-dimensional data efficiently.

-3. Versatility and Performance:
-Random Forest performs well on a variety of classification tasks and is known for its high accuracy.
-It is versatile and can handle both numerical and categorical data, making it suitable for the diverse types of data involved in cryptocurrency trading.

-4. Ease of Use and Interpretability:
-Random Forest is relatively easy to implement and tune.
-It also provides interpretability through feature importance scores, which can be valuable for understanding the factors driving the model’s predictions.

-5. Non-Linearity: They manage non-linear relationships well, which is crucial for complex datasets like financial data.

-## Model Implementation
-The dataset includes features such as open, high, low, close prices, volume, quote asset volume, number of trades, taker buy base volume, and taker buy quote volume.
-The target variable is the direction of the price movement (up, down or no movement).
-1 stands for a positive price change and 0 for no or a negative price change.

-## Model Training
-The Random Forest model was trained using the following hyperparameters:

-n_estimators=50: Number of trees in the forest.

-min_samples_split=100: Minimum number of samples required to split an internal node.

-random_state=1: Seed for the random number generator to ensure reproducibility.

-## Evaluation Metrics
-The model’s performance is evaluated using accuracy, precision, recall, and F1 score.
-These metrics provide a comprehensive view of the model’s effectiveness in predicting the direction of price movements.

-## Conclusion
-The Random Forest classification model is a powerful tool for directional forecasting in cryptocurrency markets.
-Its robustness, ability to handle high-dimensional data, and fast performance make it an excellent choice for this task.
+# Project Overview
+This project aims to predict whether the price of a cryptocurrency will move up (1) or stay the same/move down (0) in the next minute based on historical data.
+We developed and compared two machine learning models: Gaussian Naive Bayes and Random Forest.
+Our findings indicate that the Random Forest model demonstrated superior accuracy in predicting price movements.

+Dataset
+The dataset used for this project includes minute-by-minute price information of a single cryptocurrency.
+The features are:

+timestamp: A timestamp for the minute covered by the row

+open: The price in USDT at the beginning of the minute

+high: The highest price in USDT during the minute

+low: The lowest price in USDT during the minute

+close: The price in USDT at the end of the minute

+volume: The number of crypto asset units traded during the minute

+quote_asset_volume: The total value of the traded shares in USDT during the minute

+number_of_trades: The number of trades that took place during the minute

+taker_buy_base_volume: The total amount of the crypto asset that was bought by takers during the minute

+taker_buy_quote_volume: The total value in USDT that was spent by takers to buy the crypto asset

+target: The direction of price movement from the current to the next minute (1 for a positive price change and 0 for no or a negative price change)

+Models Compared
+Gaussian Naive Bayes
+Description: Gaussian Naive Bayes is a probabilistic classifier that assumes the features follow a normal distribution.
+It’s simple and efficient but may not capture complex relationships in the data.

+Implementation: We scaled the data using MinMaxScaler and trained the model using GaussianNB.

+Advantages:

+Fast training and prediction

+Handles noisy data well

+Disadvantages:

+Assumes normal distribution of features, which may not always be true

+Generally less accurate for complex datasets

+Random Forest
+Description: Random Forest is an ensemble learning method that constructs multiple decision trees and merges their results to improve accuracy and control overfitting.

+Implementation: We trained the model with 50 estimators and set min_samples_split to 100 for deeper trees.

+Advantages:

+High accuracy and robustness

+Handles large datasets and high-dimensional data well

+Provides feature importance

+Disadvantages:

+Can be computationally intensive

+May require hyperparameter tuning

+Findings
+External testing showed that the Random Forest model outperformed the Gaussian Naive Bayes model in terms of accuracy and reliability.
+The Random Forest model was better suited to capture the intricate patterns and non-linear relationships in the cryptocurrency price data.

+Conclusion
+While both models have their strengths, the Random Forest model proved to be more accurate for predicting the direction of cryptocurrency price movements.
+It is recommended for applications requiring higher predictive performance, despite its greater computational complexity.